Pronounced: In-trah-MUSS-q-ler In-JEK-shun

 Tips for minimizing pain include:

-Follow your doctor's instructions for general care.
+Follow your doctor's instructions care required for the injection site.

 Call your doctor if any of the following occur:

 If you think you have an emergency, call for medical help right away.

 National Institute of Allergy and Infectious Diseases